mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 1. Add `f2py` code to the builds - this is an ongoing process, only complex items remain (translating fortran to python and effectively support as python)
 1. Proper rpm and deb packages (without cpack)
-1. Editing algorithm and variable names - investigate the discrepancy of our code with that in [C++ coding standards](http://www.mantidproject.org/C%2B%2B_Coding_Standards) (Andrei)
 1. Clang working on linux.
    2. Related to NeutronAtom ([#11542](https://github.com/mantidproject/mantid/issues/11542), [#9267](https://github.com/mantidproject/mantid/issues/9267), [#7565](https://github.com/mantidproject/mantid/issues/7565), [#5670](https://github.com/mantidproject/mantid/issues/5670))  (requires gcc < 5 because not api compatible)
    3. A singleton stopping initializing python [#15293](https://github.com/mantidproject/mantid/issues/15293)
-1. Remove Qt3support requirement from Mantid (Hahn lead)
-   4. Try building Mantid with Qt5 and see what issues remain (Fede).